datopian/ckanext-authz-service/README.md

     make coverage

-Releasing a new version of ckanext-jwt-authz-api
+Releasing a new version of ckanext-authz-service
 ------------------------------------------------

-ckanext-jwt-authz-api should be available on PyPI as https://pypi.org/project/ckanext-jwt-authz-api.
+ckanext-authz-service should be available on PyPI as https://pypi.org/project/ckanext-authz-service.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the `setup.py` file.